rgoncharuk/dgtool/README.md

 # Overview

-This tool may be used for composer package dependency visualisation.
+This tool may be used for composer package dependency visualization.
 It uses [GraphViz](https://www.graphviz.org/) for graph generation.

 You may create a dependency graph for all packages located in a specific folder.
-Config file will allow you research denendencies, group packages with appropriate way, see circular dependencies, highlight specific subset of packages, etc.
+Config file will allow you research dependencies, group packages with an appropriate way, see circular dependencies, highlight a specific subset of packages, etc.

-Curently the tool graps all package.json files in mentioned dir and build dependencies based on section "require".
-All packages mentioned in "require" will be added to graph dispite they are not defined as packages in mentioned dir.
+Currently, the tool grabs all package.json files in mentioned dir and build dependencies based on section "require".
+All packages mentioned in "require" will be added to the graph despite they are not defined as packages in mentioned dir.

 # Environment initialization